Beni Lar

 Beni Lar (born 12 August 1967) is a politician of the People's Democratic Party from Plateau State, Nigeria.
 She was a member of the Nigeria House of Representatives from Langtang North, Langtang South federal Constituency of Plateau State.
 She was first elected to the house in 2007 and in 2019, she was re-elected to a fourth term in the house.

+Early life and education

+Beni Lar was born on 2 December 1957 in Langtang, Plateau State, Nigeria.
+She attended St. Francis Primary School, Langtang, and St. Louis College, Jos.
+She later studied at the University of Jos, where she obtained a bachelor's degree in Sociology.
+She also earned a master's degree in Sociology from the same university.